 So, how do you narrow (or expand) your preferences in each category?
 Try to select from a variety of academic disciplines.
 For example, in selecting your advising class you might choose a laboratory science, a social science or a humanities course, and a mathematics course, while in selecting your first-year seminars you might select courses from several departments that interest you.

 We place students in advising classes, based on many factors, primary of which are your choices submitted on the Advising Placement Questionnaire and on a first-come, first-served basis.
 We also factor in high school coursework, to include AP and IB work, academic interests, and post-baccalaureate plans.
-Due to these pieces, and depending on the date you complete your Advising Placement Questionnaire, we will notify you via your myPugetSound account in mid-July of your advising and seminar placements.
+Your fall schedule will be posted to your myPugetSound account on July 15.

 Puget Sound requires all students to complete a Mathematical Approaches core requirement.
 There are many appropriate routes to doing so for different academic goals.
 In mathematics, computer science, the physical sciences, and certain social science tracks, a sequence of courses leading through calculus is required.
 In other social science disciplines, including business, a foundation in statistics is of primary importance.
 In the arts and humanities, students may choose to complete their requirement with a single introductory mathematics course in statistics or contemporary mathematics.
 Some students may meet the requirement with a course in computer science or logic.

 Our placement test is intended to gauge a student’s background in relation to our own curricular offerings.
 It is best that you do not study for the test (how often do you hear that?!), that you use no aids while taking it (including a calculator), and that you do not seek assistance in completing it.
 It is a diagnostic tool, only; the results are NOT included in your academic record.
 So you should not be concerned about the results except as they accurately communicate the mathematics background you have as you enter college.
-When you come to campus, your advisor will use your mathematics placement results together with other background information to assist you in selecting an appropriate first course from our offerings.
+You will receive your mathematics placement test results via email (to your @pugetsound.edu email) which will you will then use to select appropriate math courses in your advising placement questionnaire.

 Puget Sound’s advising philosophy holds that advisors offer counsel, not consent, in helping students formulate their academic programs.
 Students are ultimately responsible for their own academic decisions, though these decisions are better informed when developed with the insight of advisors.
 In that light, an academic advisor’s role is to: